>> Russian Education | General Information

 of Education and Science.
 Approximately 60% of state HEIs are established, administered and funded by other ministries.
 These

 institutions are closely related to the economic branch of the ministry in question.
 For example, medical institutions are under

-administration of the Ministry of Healthcare and Social Development, and the
+administration of the Ministry of Health, and the

 agricultural institutions.
 Nevertheless all education establishments keep nationwide regulations of the Ministry of Education and

 The Federal Service for Supervision in Education and Science is another central body which carries out:

 - control and supervision over legislative execution and quality control in institutions of all education levels, which it carries

 out independently and together with state regulatory bodies of education of constituent parties (republics, territories, regions, etc.)

 - licensing and state accreditation of institutions and their branches;

 - recognition of degrees and titles obtained abroad.